This global simulation invites you to use currently available technology to

-Currently, the average fuel consumption per person on a typical transatlantic flight is 3 L/100km (Graver 2018).
-This makes assumptions about the occupancy of the aircraft, with consumption increasing as more seats are left empty; further, the fuel consumption is higher for short-haul flights.
+Currently, the IATA's industry average fuel consumption is per passenger.
+(Rutherfordd 2018).
+This makes assumptions about the occupancy of the aircraft, with consumption increasing as more seats are left empty; As well, the most fuel intensive parts of a flight are the takeoff and landing, shorter flights have higher fuel consumption.
 Lifecycle emissions for aviation fuel or aircraft are not included here.
 Note that some airlines do use biofuels in an effort to reduce carbon emissions, though there is not yet sufficient research to indicate this is a feasible method for emissions reduction.

 Land Use, Forestry and Agriculture are estimated to have contributed 23% to global anthropogenic greenhouse gas emissions from 2007-2016 (IPCC2019) - in other words, this sector contributed a quarter of our emissions in that timespan.
 This model includes considerations about forest use, conservation tillage of fields, and an umbrella category of total emissions from agriculture.

 To reduce emissions, agricultural practices are moving toward regenerative practices, which include soil-carbon sequestration through pasture and grasslands management, perennial cropping approaches with reduced fertilization, and addition of biochar to soils.
 With good grazing practices, such as multi-paddock adaptive grazing, grasslands have the potential to make meaningful contributions to soil carbon sequestration.

 It is important to recognize the complexity of our food system.
 The details of our practices must be considered in evaluating the impacts of land use, forestry, and agriculture both on greenhouse gas emissions and ecology and biodiversity (IPBES2019).